awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

            --policy-arn arn:aws:iam::111122223333:policy/AWSLoadBalancerControllerAdditionalIAMPolicy
          ```

-1. <a name="lbc-install-controller"></a>Install the AWS Load Balancer Controller using Helm V3 or later or by applying a Kubernetes manifest\.
-If you want to deploy the controller on Fargate, use the Helm chart\.
-It doesn't depend on `cert-manager`\.
+1. <a name="lbc-install-controller"></a>Install the AWS Load Balancer Controller using [Helm V3](helm.md) or later or by applying a Kubernetes manifest\.
+If you want to deploy the controller on Fargate, use the Helm procedure because it doesn't depend on `cert-manager`\.

 ------
 #### [ Helm V3 or later ]